danielnager/arxseq64/arxseq.md

                 step(output+6, 16,47) // 16+0 40+7 // output+8=output+0, output+9=output+1
             end for

-As all the steps and rounds can be reversed without ambiguity it's a permutation, so each input state gives rise to a different output state, with the exception of the input state filled with zeros, that must be avoided.
+As all the steps and rounds can be reversed without ambiguity it's a permutation, so each input state gives rise to a different output state, the input state filled with zeros outputs all zeros and must be avoided.
 This ensures that the period length of this generator is 2^512-1 blocks of 64 bytes, if we use the input state as a counter starting from 1.

 The input state can be configured as desired.
 In my own tests first 64-bit word is an incremental counter, and second 64-bit word a sequence selector.
 The rest is filled with zeros.

 Furthermore, if we take contiguous values sized as powers of two, from 0 to 9, i.e. 1 to 512 bits, over the entire period each value is equidistributed.
 This is proved by the fact that the mixing is a permutation.

-In a x64 processor able to execute two machine instruction each cycle if ordered properly, the cost of step() is 3 cycles, for 3 rounds and 4 calls, leads to 36 cycles to generate 64 bytes, resulting in 0.56 cycles/byte.
+In a x64 processor able to execute two machine instructions each cycle if ordered properly, the cost of step() is 3 cycles, for 3 rounds and 4 calls, leads to 36 cycles to generate 64 bytes, resulting in 0.56 cycles/byte.
 This can be confirmed experimentally with little differences.

 This generator passes TestU01's BigCrush battery of test, and PractRand up to 2^40 bytes.